nishantsah08/public_html/executive/ministry_of_technology_and_digital_infrastructure/development_department/docs/02_DEVELOPMENT_WORKFLOW.md

 2.  **Overrides from Database:** It then loads the current values set by the GUI from a configuration database.
 3.  **Merge:** The database values always overwrite the file defaults.

+## Policy Enforcement Engine

+The system will use a standardized, open-source YAML-based rules engine (e.g., Arta, py-rules-engine) to enforce the policies defined in the `parliament_policies/acts/` directory.

+### Rule Development Lifecycle

+1.  **Rule Creation:** Business logic rules are defined in human-readable `.yaml` files.
+2.  **Rule Testing:** Each rule must be accompanied by a set of unit tests that validate its logic against a predefined set of inputs and expected outputs.
+3.  **Promotion:** Once tested, the rule is submitted for Supreme Court Review as part of a formal Pull Request.

 ## Implementation-Level Design Documents

 For any new, non-trivial component (e.g., a new MCP server, a complex mobile app feature), a dedicated implementation-level design document must be created.
 This document will detail the specific code structure, algorithms, and data flows, serving as a guide for development and a reference for future maintenance.